 Continuing Accreditation Policies

-This section outlines the Commission’s policies for institutions that have been approved to offer educator preparation credential programs and are seeking continuing accreditation.
+This section outlines the policies of the Commission on Teacher Credentialing for institutions that are approved to offer educator preparation programs leading to a credential or authorization in California..
 The specific procedures and requirements for implementing these policies are included in the Accreditation Handbook.

 A. Overview of the Accreditation Cycle

-Contained in this Framework are the goals for the Commission’s accreditation system.
+Contained in this Framework are the goals for the Commission on Teacher Credentialing’s accreditation system.
 Under this system, accreditation is an ongoing process that fosters greater public accountability, continuous attention to program improvement, adherence to standards, and high quality programs.
 The accreditation system and its interrelated set of activities of annual data review, program review, site visits, and follow up throughout the 7 year cycle is designed to support these goals.

 The major components of the seven year accreditation cycle include:

-Years 1 through 7: Ongoing data collection and annual data report submission by the institution
+Years 1 through 7: Ongoing data collection and annual data reporting by all institutions

 Years 1 and 4: Preconditions submission and review